TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_test_automation.md

 Reports should be regular and understandable for non-technical persons, in order to achieve this, should use <br>
 metrics (diagrams, slides etc.) and, a clear informative structure.

-- Purpose of the document<br>
+- *Purpose* of the document<br>
 Explain details and activities about the testing performed for the Project

 - Application Overview<br>
 Brief description of the application tested

-- Testing Scope - In Scope, Out of Scope, Items not tested -<br> This section explains the functions/modules in scope & out of scope for testing.
+- Testing *Scope* - In Scope, Out of Scope, Items not tested - <br> This section explains the functions/modules in scope & out of scope for testing.<br>
+>In scope:
+>    - what tests were executed
+>    - what were the outcome

+>Out of scope:
+>   - objectives neing not tested
+>   - reason

+>Not tested:
-Any items which are not tested due to any constraints/dependencies/restrictions should be clearly documented, else it will be assumed that Testing covered all areas of the application.
+>   - Any items which are not tested due to any constraints / dependencies / restrictions should be clearly documented, else it will be assumed that testing covered all areas of the application.

 - Metrics<br>
 Metrics (diagrams, statistics) will help to understand the test execution results.

-- Test Environment & Tools<br>
+- Test *Environment & Tools*<br>
 Provide details on Test Environment in which the Testing is carried out.
     - Server
     - Database